laravel-hyperf/laravel-hyperf.com/docs/docs/introduction.md

 ```
 :::

+> Laravel Octane's QPS number is close to 8, but because it differs so significantly from Laravel Hyperf's numbers, it appears this way when generated in the chart.

 ::: note
 The QPS results for Laravel Hyperf have little difference between 1 worker and 8 workers configurations.
 Both configurations achieve approximately 10000 QPS.
 That means there's limitation in the benchmarking environment.
 In real cases Laravel Hyperf should have much better performance.
 :::